AsifShawon/JAVA/README.md

 # JAVA
 ##To run my Java file

-* when you copy to run a java file try to change main method name or change your file name as main method name.
+* when you copy to run a java file try to change main class name or change your file name as main class name.

 * but copy paste is not a good practice for a learner.